 Where to File for Child Custody: The “Home State”

 Typically, the first place to look when considering where to file for child custody should be the home state.
 Under the UCCJEA, the state with jurisdiction over child custody matters is the referred to as the home state.
 The home state is where the child lived for at least six consecutive months immediately before commencement of the case.
 If no state meets the criteria, the state with the most significant connection should be considered the home state..
 For more information on establishing a home state, contact a Tampa child custody attorney to schedule a consultation.

 - If the child lived in Florida its entire life, Florida will have jurisdiction to enter or modify existing court orders.
 Therefore, Florida should be a choice for where to file for child custody

 - If the child has lived in Florida for at least 6 consecutive months prior to filing THE FIRST LEGAL ACTION REGARDING THE CHILD’S CUSTODY Florida will have jurisdiction.

-- If there have been custody orders entered by a state other than Florida that state will retain jurisdiction until it affirmatively relinquishes jurisdiction.
+- If there have been custody orders entered by a state other than Florida that state will retain jurisdiction until relinquished.

 Child Custody Cases Filed in a Different State